The King on Main Street: Plot

-King Serge IV of Molvania (Menjou) comes to Manhattan to conduct business with Arthur Trent (Kilgour), but instead goes to Coney Island, where he meets Gladys Humphreys (Love) and John Rockland (Shaw).
-John, not knowing the king's royal identity, invites him to his home at Little Falls, New Jersey.
-The king falls in love with Gladys, but Trent catches them in a compromising situation, and blackmails the king into completing their business deal.
+King Serge IV of Molvania comes to Manhattan to conduct business with Arthur Trent, but instead goes to Coney Island, where he meets Gladys Humphreys and John Rockland.
+John, unaware of the king's royal identity, invites him to his home in Little Falls, New Jersey.
+The king falls in love with Gladys, but Trent catches them in a compromising situation and blackmails the king into completing their business deal.
 The king leaves the United States and Gladys forever.

 Production

 The film was partially filmed on location in New York, New Jersey, and Coney Island.

 Bessie Love's performance of the Charleston in this film popularized the dance within the United States.

 Reception

-The film did well at the box office, particularly in small town America.
+The film did well at the box office, particularly in small-town America.